deersheep330/Docker-GradleTasks-BestPractice/README.md

 - __Benefit from Gradle Build Cache__

-Otherwise, every Gradle build in the docker container would take long time.
+Otherwise, every Gradle build in the docker container would fetch the dependencies again, and it could take a long time.

 - __Archive the test results__